dabeaz/curio/docs/reference.rst

 The following methods are supported on ``TaskGroup`` instances:

-.. asyncmethod:: TaskGroup.spawn(corofunc, *args, report_crash=True)
+.. asyncmethod:: TaskGroup.spawn(corofunc, *args)

    Create a new task that's part of the group.
 Returns a ``Task`` instance.
-The *report_crash* flag controls whether a traceback is logged when a task exits with an uncaught exception.

 .. asyncmethod:: TaskGroup.add_task(coro)